-As previously mentioned, the proposed Act enhances the oversight functions of Congress to enable it to hold the government and individual agencies accountable.
-COA already has the Constitutional duty to independently audit the financial accounts of the government and its individual agencies.
-In fulfilling this role, COA has the power under the Constitution and the law to set accounting and reporting standards.
+government and individual agencies accountable.
+The COA already has the Constitutional duty to independently audit the financial accounts of the government and its individual agencies.
+In fulfilling this role, the COA has the power under the Constitution and the law to set accounting and reporting standards.
 At the lowest rung of the accountability chain, the heads of the agencies are responsible for attaining successful financial management in their respective agencies, particularly by fulfilling these accounting and reporting standards, and implementing internal controls.

 However, a significant gap in the accountability chain exists: the lack of a function within the Executive that enforces these accounting standards, reporting requirements, and internal control mechanisms across all agencies.
-To bridge this gap, the bill proposes the creation of the Office of the Comptroller General (OCG) under DBM.
-This office is envisioned to assist COA in enforcing the accounting and auditing rules that it sets, as well as to monitor how the agencies address COA's audit findings.
-Apart from this, the bill tasks OCG to set internal control standards and ensure their implementation in all the agencies: a function that COA, as supreme audit institution, cannot be expected to fulfil.
+To bridge this gap, the bill proposes the creation of the Office of the Comptroller General (OCG) under the DBM.
+This office is envisioned to assist COA in enforcing the accounting and auditing rules that it sets, as well as to monitor how the agencies address the COA's audit findings.
+Apart from this, the bill tasks the OCG to set internal control standards and ensure their implementation in all the agencies: a function that COA, as supreme audit institution, cannot be expected to fulfil.
 According to DBM Usec.
 Abuel, such a function strengthens accountability in the PFM system "by putting in place the working framework, policies, structure, rules and processes, among others" to hold government accountable.

-The OCG will also take charge of producing the consolidated financial reports of the government on a quarterly and annual basis, for reporting to the President, Congress, and COA.
-The OCG will prepare these consolidated accounts based on the in-year and annual reports that all the agencies are required to submit (see Table 2).
-To facilitate the reporting process, the proposed Act mandates OCG to oversee the implementation of an integrated FMIS for the government and to capacitate PFM professionals throughout the bureaucracy.
+The OCG will also take charge of producing the consolidated financial reports of the government on a guarterly and annual basis, for reporting to the President, Congress, and COA.
+The OCG will prepare these consolidated accounts based on the in-year and annual reports that all the agencies are required to submit (see table).
+To facilitate the reporting process, the proposed Act mandates the OCG to oversee the implementation of an integrated FMIS for the government and to capacitate PFM professionals throughout the bureaucracy.